ibm-cloud-architecture/tabular-terraform/README.md

 2. Customize the spreadsheets according to your design.

-3. Execute terraformer on your customized input spreadsheets:
+3. Execute terraformer on your customized spreadsheets:
 - Display help:\
 terraformer -h
 - Display version:\